inventree/InvenTree/docs/docs/part/parameter.md

 Selection Lists can be used to add a large number of predefined values to a parameter template.
 This can be useful for parameters which must be selected from a large predefined list of values (e.g. a list of standardised colo codes).
 Choices on templates are limited to 5000 characters, selection lists can be used to overcome this limitation.

 It is possible that plugins lock selection lists to ensure a known state.

+Administration of lists can be done through the Part Parameter section in the Admin Center or via the API.